 - The projection strictly generated by the formula,

 - the horizontally compressed projection according to the illustration.

-This can be confusing in reading cartographic literature and using map projection software: Snyder doesn’t mention the compression at all but shows the same (compressed) illustration that Wagner had, Canters is referring to the compressed variant only, while progonos.com and csiss.org are showing the projection according to the formula, just like the applications Geocart and G.Projector.
+This can be confusing in reading cartographic literature and using map projection software: Snyder doesn’t mention the compression at all but shows the same (compressed) illustration that Wagner had, Canters is referring to the compressed variant only, while progonos.com and the Anderson List are showing the projection according to the formula, just like the applications Geocart and G.Projector.

 Dr Böhm pointed out this confusion and labelled the projection according to Wagner’s illustration on his (german) website as Wagner Y5, while for the variant following the formula he kept the established name Wagner IX.

 When I launched this website, I adopted Böhm’s naming.
-However, I wasn’t quite comfortable with the name Y5 because this name implies a different projection while actually it’s an variant.
+However, I wasn’t quite comfortable with the name Y5 because this name in my opinion implies a different projection while actually it’s an variant.

 And so I came up with the idea to call the variant according to Wagner’s illustration Wagner IX.i.

 This name clearly shows that the projection is related to Wagner IX.

 Well, maybe i as in illustration.

 Maybe like the lowercase roman numeral I (= 1).